mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 We learned our lesson!
 We can't do that to our users again.

-So when it came time to seek out a new way to generate styles, we knew we needed to keep the syntax and authoring experience as similar as possible to Emotion and styled-components, to minimize friction when migrating.
+So when it came time to seek out a new way to generate styles, we knew we needed to keep the syntax and authoring experience as similar as possible to Emotion and styled-components, and provide codemods for most of the breaking changes, in order to minimize friction when migrating.

 ### Other options don't meet our needs